 Naples gave the world pizza, so it’s the perfect place to dabble in learning how to make this doughy delight.
 Luckily, there are numerous chefs around the city willing to give up their secret recipes and teach you how to knead, roll and bake your pizza to perfection – Neapolitan style.
 Whether you like it hot and spicy, extra cheesy or prefer a classic pizza margarita, an experience like this will enable you to whip up your favourite pizza like a pro in no time.

 Renowned for having service that is as boisterous as its food is delicious, Trattoria da Nennella is a Naples institution.
 On any given night, you can expect to find waiters dancing on the tables and a raucous mix of locals and out-of-towners watching.
-The menu changes daily but offers classic Neapolitan dishes, such as patate alla napoletana (Neapolitan potatoes) and intense, meaty ragus.
+The menu changes daily but offers classic Neapolitan dishes, such as patate alla Napoletana and intense, meaty ragu.
 Don’t be surprised if, at the end of the meal, your fruit platter arrives in a ceramic toilet seat – it’s all part of the fun.

-Overlooking the port of Naples, this small restaurant only has a few tables, so if you see an open one, grab it quickly.
-It serves up some of the best seafood in the city and is particularly known for its spaghetti alle vongole (spaghetti with clams) and salty marinated anchovies.
-With magical views of the boats bobbing in the port, eating out in Naples doesn’t get much better.
+Overlooking the port of Naples, this small restaurant only has a few tables – so if you see an open one, grab it quickly.
+It serves up some of the best seafood in the city and is particularly known for its spaghetti alle vongole and salty marinated anchovies.
+With magical views of the boats bobbing in the port, eating out in Naples doesn’t get much better than this.